Why is Russia threatening to invade Ukraine?

 With an estimated 130,000 Russian troops stationed near the Ukrainian border and another 30,000 in Belarus, fears that Vladimir Putin intends to invade his western neighbour are intensifying.

-UK foreign secretary Liz Truss has warned that Europe is now on the “brink of war” and that an invasion is “imminent and highly likely”.
+German chancellor Olaf Scholz has meanwhile become the latest Western leader to meet with Vladimir Putin in the hope of making further in-roads in the quest for peace.

-However, Russia’s defence ministry has reportedly announced that some of its forces will now be returning to base after completing military drills, according to the country’s Interfax news agency.
+The US, EU and UK continue to threaten Mr Putin with tough economic sanctions should he invade Ukraine, with EU Commission president Ursula von der Leyen warning that they will “bite very hard”.

-The standoff comes eight years after Russia annexed Crimea and sparked fighting in the Donbas region of eastern Ukraine, where a low-level conflict that has since killed more than 14,000 people is still rumbling on between Kyiv and pro-Russian separatists.
+The standoff comes eight years after Russia annexed the Crimean Peninsula and sparked fighting in the Donbas region of eastern Ukraine, where a low-level conflict that has since killed more than 14,000 people is still rumbling on between Kyiv and pro-Russian separatists.

 Although the West still hopes to alleviate tensions and avert the prospect of bloody war in Eastern Europe, diplomatic talks between the Kremlin and the Nato allies have made no ground so far and, as things stand, it is far from clear what will happen next.